packing-box/dataset-packed-elf/README.md

 # Dataset of packed ELF files

+This dataset was made from a set of 482 not packed cleanware including executable and object files coming from `/usr/bin` from a fresh installation of Ubuntu 20.04.
+From this folder of not packed binaries, we built the 6 subsets with the packers integrated in the [Packing Box](https://github.com/packing-box/docker-packing-box) with the `dataset make` command, using the `--pack-all` option.
+We end up with 200 binaries randomly chosen from the not packed folder per packer.
 This dataset can be used for training machine learning models tailored to ELF executable packing.

 ## :star: Related Projects